 Pros & Cons of Analogous / Comparative Estimation

 - Pros: Comparative / Analogous estimation is one of the quickest and easiest methods for estimating resources.

 - Cons: It has a poor track record of accuracy and has a significant danger of incorrect results.

-Using a preset formula, a parametric time estimate is a technique for determining how long an activity or project will take to complete.
-This formula often requires the input of certain criteria, such as the number of individuals allocated to the work or project, the complexity of the task or project, and/or the level of competence of the persons involved.
+A parametric time estimate is a technique that uses a predetermined formula to determine how long an activity or project will take to complete.
+This formula often requires the input of certain criteria, such as the number of people assigned to the work or project, the complexity of the task or project, and/or the skill level of the people involved.

 Pros & Cons of Parametric Estimation

 - Pros: This method is reasonably accurate since it considers the complexity of the work or project as well as the skill level of the persons involved.

 - Cons: The parameters’ values may not always be accurately determined using this procedure, which takes longer than other methods.
 It also disregards any adjustments to materials, methods, or technology that can impact how long it takes to finish a task or project.

 Parametric time estimation works best on projects with standardized work packages and repetitive activities.
 Therefore, it works best in less inventive industries where project parameters are relatively easy to estimate early in the planning phase.